University of Concepción: Organization

 The University of Concepción is divided into three campuses, located in Chillán, Los Ángeles and Concepción.
 The latter is the main and most important campus.

 Concepción Campus

 The university is located in the University District.
 The whole campus comprises what is known as the Ciudad Universitaria (University City), which also contains museums, sculptures and parks.
 Today, the campus has an area of 1,425,000 m2, of which 239,856 are built upon.
 It is the knowledge, science, culture, technology and research centre of the city of Concepción.
 The Presencia de América Latina mural by Jorge González Camarena is within the Casa del Arte on the university campus.

+In the 1960s the students on campus began to start a revolutionary movement akin to that of the MIR.
+Students on campus began protesting for a democratic change to occur on campus allowing students to start having a voice on campus.
+Their initial movement was coined with the name Movimiento Universitario de Izquierda (MUI) and actually preceded the creation of the MIR by about a year.
+Students protested by occupying university buildings, organizing marches on campus, and even fighting off the police sent to shut them down.
+They also led protests off-campus, leading those in the community to side with them against public issues.
+The University of Concepción ultimately gave in to the student demands and allowed students to have voting power on both the university board and the hiring administration.
+Some of the student leaders eventually became leaders for the MIR.

 In 2010, the University of Concepción campus was named one of Chile's most important architectural works from the first half of the 20th century.
 The "Obra Bicentenario" award distinguishes works that, in the last 100 years, have changed the face of Chile's cities and most improved the quality of life of its inhabitants.